3 Easy Steps to Create a Container Garden

 For my window box, I wanted to make it simple and ‘clean’.
 One thing that is wonderful about gardening of any type, you can change it up with the seasons, which I can see myself doing in the future!

 I think I’ve shared before that My Wee Abode is a loft apartment.
 At the top of the stairs, leading to my front door, is small landing which is the only area I have to create a ‘garden’.
-This area gets full sun for almost the whole day!
-So, after an online chat with a J&P garden consultant, I decided that I would purchase three white Sunpatiens.
-More about those in a minute…
+Sort of like a balcony garden!

 Pfff, anyone knows that!